 CESIF Research Team

-Charles Acland, Professor and Concordia University Research Chair in Communication Studies, firstname.lastname@example.org
+Charles Acland, Distinguished University Research Professor, Communication Studies, Concordia University, firstname.lastname@example.org

-Louis Pelletier, postdoctoral researcher, Media Hsitory Research Center, Concordia University, email@example.com
+Louis Pelletier, Media History Research Center, Concordia University, and University of Montreal, email@example.com

 CESIF website and database design: